hannahwysong/notes/data-structures/Map.md

 | `Get(key)`        | Returns the value for the key, or `null` if the key doesn't exist          | `map.Get(5)` → `"apple"`<br>`map.Get(7)` → `null`<br>Map remains unchanged                 |
 | `Contains(key)`   | Returns `true` if the map contains the key, `false` otherwise              | `map.Contains(10)` → `true`<br>Map remains unchanged                                       |
 | `GetLength()`     | Returns the number of key-value pairs in the map                           | `map.GetLength()` → `3`<br>Map remains unchanged                                           |

+## Summary: Map ADT and Key Type Support

+When implementing a Map Abstract Data Type (ADT) that supports any key type, two key issues arise:

+1. **Non-integer keys are not supported.**
+2. **Arrays cannot be sized to support all possible integer keys.**

+### Solution: Hash Codes

+To handle non-integer key types, a **hash code** is used:
+- A **hash code** is a fixed-size, non-negative integer that aims to uniquely identify a key.
+- A **hash function** computes this hash code from a given key.
+- Hash functions are typically tailored to specific data types.